 Getting vaccinated is more important than ever

 When you’re exposed to COVID-19 today in King County, it’s most likely that you’re being exposed to a highly contagious variant of the virus.
-Of the recent COVID-19 test samples genetically sequenced in King County, about 90% represent a variant of concern and not the original strain of the virus, and about 60% of these are the Delta variant.
+Of the recent COVID-19 test samples genetically sequenced in King County, about 90 percent represent a variant of concern and not the original strain of the virus, and about 60 percent of these are the Delta variant.
 This is concerning because the Delta variant is so contagious.

 The large majority of recent cases, hospitalizations, and deaths are among unvaccinated residents.
-Almost 95% of recent hospitalizations and deaths due to COVID-19 in King County occurred among people who aren’t fully vaccinated.
+Almost 95 percent of recent hospitalizations and deaths due to COVID-19 in King County occurred among people who aren’t fully vaccinated.